What is Version Control? Everything You Need to Know

 What is Version Control for Documents?

-Think of version controls like project and knowledge management specifically for documents.
+Think of version control like project and knowledge management specifically for documents.
 Version control for documents records a document’s lifecycle, including:

 - All edits and changes